 Are you visiting London for the first time and have no idea what to see and how to organise your trip?
-If you read the Sunny Getting Around London Transportation Guide or watched the YouTube video, you heard me mention the London Pass.
+If you read the Sunny Getting Around London Transportation Guide you heard me mention the London Pass.

 I tested the pass on a few attractions so I could give you some ideas for what to do for a day on the London Pass.

 The London Pass: The Tower of London (£24.50 adult ticket)

 I started my day later than planned because of delays on the Underground.
 However, I arrived to the Tower of London at around 11:00am.
 With the pass, I didn’t have to worry about buying a ticket, but I did need to stand in line to go through security.